- How much is homeowners insurance on a million-dollar home?

 Is it hard to find home insurance on a $1 million house?

-“I wouldn’t say it’s hard to get insurance on a million-dollar home in and of itself,” Wells says, “but other factors come into play such as location.
-Weather and climate and topography are definitely important.
+No. The value of the home and its replacement cost don't impact the ease of getting insurance, but age, location and other risks do.
+“I wouldn’t say it’s hard to get insurance on a million-dollar home in and of itself,” Wells says, “but other factors come into play, such as location.
+Weather, climate and topography are definitely important.
 A million-dollar beach house in a hurricane-prone area is much harder to insure than one in an area away from the beach.”